-If the Trust concludes that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower will be subject to disciplinary action under the Trust's Disciplinary Policy and Procedure.
+If the Trust concludes that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower (where they are an employee of the Trust) will be subject to disciplinary action under the Trust's Disciplinary Policy and Procedure.

-If you are not satisfied Whilst the Trust cannot always guarantee the outcome a particular member of staff is seeking, the Trust will try to deal with the concern fairly and in an appropriate way.
-If a member of staff is not happy with the way in which his or her concern has been handled, he or she can raise it with one of the other key contacts outlined above.
-External disclosures The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases Staff should not find it necessary to alert anyone externally.
+If you are not satisfied

+Whilst the Trust cannot always guarantee the outcome a particular member of staff is seeking, the Trust will try to deal with the concern fairly, professionally and in an appropriate way.
+If a member of staff is not happy with the way in which their concern has been handled, he or she can raise it with one of the other key contacts outlined above.

+External disclosures

+The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
+In most cases, raising a concern internally would be the most appropriate course of action and Staff should not find it necessary to alert anyone externally.